No. 4 Squadron IAF

-No. 4 Squadron IAF (Oorials) is a fighter squadron of the Indian Air Force (IAF) equipped with the MiG-21 Bison, based at Uttarlai Air Force Station in Uttarlai in Barmer, Rajasthan, India.
+No. 4 Squadron IAF (Oorials) is a fighter squadron of the Indian Air Force (IAF) equipped with the Su-30 MKI, based at Jodhpur Air Force Station in Jodhpur in, Rajasthan, India.
 Since its establishment during the South-East Asian theatre of World War II, No. 4 Squadron remains the only fighter squadron other than No. 3 Squadron IAF and No. 7 Squadron IAF to remain continuously in existence in the service of India.

 Crest

 The squadron adopted the 'Oorial head' as its emblem in December 1944 shortly before the Supreme Allied Commander of South East Asia Command Lord Louis Mountbatten visited the squadron.
 The squadron crest consists of an Oorial head with the Ashoka on top and the squadron Motto 'Honour unto death' written below.
 When the squadron was formed at Peshawar the Afghan tribals used to conduct regular fights amongst the local mountain sheep known as the Oorial; a subspecies of the Urial, with a red coat.
 The Oorial is a wild horned mountain sheep, with a very lengthened sense of smell and sight.
 They have the ability to climb the steepest hillsides with remarkable ease, and are even wary and alert with significant strength and endurance.
 This animal has the ability of being a ferocious fighter that continues the fight to death rather than lose face and honour by turning away.

+During World War II, No. 4 Squadron adopted a live sheep as its squadron mascot — a quirky tradition that began in Kohat and continued through various deployments, including the Burma campaign.
+The mascot became a symbol of esprit de corps, with wool-shearing ceremonies and mess antics forming a unique part of squadron folklore.